godaddy/sample-size/.github/pull_request_template.md

 * [ ] Tests (if applicable)
 * [ ] Documentation (if applicable)
-* [ ] A full explanation here in the PR description of the work done
+* [ ] A full explanation here in the PR description of the work done and statistical methods used

 ## PR Type
 What kind of change does this PR introduce?